NelsonMALGAS/portfolio/README.md

    npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.
+5. Open [Live Demo](https://portfolio-blue-mu-82.vercel.app/) in your browser to view the application.

 ## Customization